jsf3467v/causal-inference-nhanes/README.md

 quarto render report.qmd
 ```

-Outputs land in `figures/` and `tables/`, and the report reads from both.
+The outputs land in the `figures/` and `tables/` directories, and the report reads from both.

 ## Project layout